Joseph Berchtold: SA career

-Upon re-joining the party in 1922, Berchtold became a member of the Sturmabteilung ("Storm Detachment"; SA), a paramilitary wing formed to protect its speakers at rallies, and to police Nazi meetings.
+Upon re-joining the party in 1922, Berchtold became a member of the Sturmabteilung (SA), a paramilitary wing formed to protect its speakers at rallies, and to police Nazi meetings.
 Adolf Hitler, leader of the party since 1921, ordered the formation of a small separate bodyguard dedicated to his protection instead of less trustworthy ordinary party members in 1923.
 Originally the unit was composed of only eight men, commanded by Julius Schreck and Berchtold.
-It was initially designated the Stabswache ("Staff Guard").
-Later that year, the unit was renamed Stoßtrupp-Hitler ("Shock Troop-Hitler").
+It was initially designated the Stabswache.
+Later that year, the unit was renamed Stoßtrupp-Hitler.